jquery/infrastructure-puppet/doc/cdn.md

 ## Service: code.jquery.com

-As of January 2023, jQuery CDN transfers 2.2 petabytes a month in bandwidth. jQuery CDN is currently powered by StackPath ([§ History](#history)).
+As of January 2023, jQuery CDN transfers 2.2 petabytes a month in bandwidth. jQuery CDN is currently powered by Fastly ([§ History](#history)).

-StackPath is configured to consider content at any URL to be immutable.
-New content is pulled by the CDN from our origin server.
+Fastly is configured to treat content as immutable (cached unconditionally for up to 1 year).
+New content is pulled by the CDN from an origin server.

 The origin servers (hosted at DigitalOcean) are managed by Puppet, running Debian Linux with an Nginx web server to serve static files.
 Files are served from a checkout of the [codeorigin Git repository](https://github.com/jquery/codeorigin.jquery.com).